rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ## Overview
 Audio capture API allows you to capture audio from the device's built in microphone or input source.
-## Enabling the API
-There are two methods of enabling the AudioCapture API:

-* Include all ebapi modules or
-* Include only the API modules you need.

-For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Enterprise Browser.

-### Include all JS API modules To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
-For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html:
+                ## Enabling the API There are two methods of enabling the AudioCapture API: * Include all ebapi modules or * Include only the API modules you need For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Enterprise Browser. ### Include all JS API modules To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
+For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html: :::html <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script> > Note: that the pathing for this file is relative to the current page.

-    :::html
-    <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>

-> Note: that the pathing for this file is relative to the current page.

 This will define the EB class within the page.
-Any page you need to use the modules will need to have the .js file included in this fashion.

-### Include only the modules you need
-To include single APIs, you must first include the `ebapi.js` in your HTML as well as the API file you want to use.
-For instance, to use the AudioCapture API, I would add the following code to my HTML file(s), assuming the API files have been copied to the same directory as the HTML.
+Any page you need to use the modules will need to have the .js file included in this fashion. ### Include only the modules you need To include single APIs, you must first include the `ebapi.js` in your HTML as well as the API file you want to use.
+For instance, to use the AudioCapture API, I would add the following code to my HTML file(s), assuming the API files have been copied to the same directory as the HTML. :::html <script type="text/javascript" charset="utf-8" src="ebapi.js"></script> <script type="text/javascript" charset="utf-8" src="eb.audiocapture.js"></script> The ebapi.js file is necessary for all single API inclusions.

-    :::html
-    <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>
-    <script type="text/javascript" charset="utf-8" src="eb.audiocapture.js"></script>

-The ebapi.js file is necessary for all single API inclusions.